 And those most affected by the decision will be those who are already most vulnerable.
 "This is going to have a dramatic impact on low-income individuals," Benjamin said.
-Some states already have bans or serious restrictions on abortion access while others have so-called trigger laws, which are abortion bans set to go into effect in the event that Roe v.
-Wade is overturned.
+Some states already have bans or serious restrictions on abortion access while others have so-called trigger laws, which are abortion bans set to go into effect now that Roe v.
+Wade has been overturned.

 “It’s very clear that your rights depend on where you live, including your constitutional rights, which is an outrage," Mariner said.
 "And trust me, the states that disapprove of abortion are not going to stop there."

 The right to privacy at stake in this decision is "actually a fundamentally American idea," Bae said.
 "It's a pro-individual liberty idea that you should be able to do what you want with your life and your family, and that governments should not be able to control that."